geoffder/dometyl-keyboard/things/boards/niztyl/README.md

 travel range, leading to slow key release or failures to release, there are a couple fixes you can readily try:

-1. Check that your sensor is all the way seated into it's inset (not on a thick layer of glue) by using your iron to heat up the glue, then press down on the sensor with some tweezers.
+1. Check that your sensor is all the way seated into its inset (not on a thick layer of glue) by using your iron to heat up the glue, then press down on the sensor with some tweezers.
 2. Melt a bit of more a hole into the stem to glue the magnet in deeper there

+### MCU
+I personally used Teensy 2.0s, as noted in the BOM above, though other controllers that also have enough pins (more than the Pro Micro) should be fine.
+An Elite-C would fit best and allow you to use a genuine BastardKB Shield rather than the printable version subbed in here.

 ### MCU mounting
 ![teensy shield](images/teensy_shield.png)